Approximation of the Euclidean ball by polytopes with a fixed number of $k$-faces: Introduction

 \item {\bf Circumscribed polytopes with a fixed number of facets.} In this model, the polytope is the intersection of a finite number of halfspaces, each of which contains the convex body.
 A common approach is to select the normals of these halfspaces from the boundary of the convex body. \end{itemize}

 While extensive research exists for these two standard models, there is a significant gap in the literature regarding the approximation of convex bodies by polytopes with a fixed number of $k$-faces, where $1\leq k\leq d-2$.
 This is a long-standing question posed by P. M. Gruber in his book \cite{GruberBook} (see page 216).
 The present paper addresses Gruber's question directly by providing new lower bounds on the approximation of the Euclidean ball by polytopes with a fixed number of $k$-faces.
 Our main results extend previously established bounds for inscribed and circumscribed polytopes (which correspond to $k=0$ and $k=d-1$, respectively, in the standard models of approximation) to a broad range of intermediate $k$-faces.
 For the intermediate range $1\leq k\leq d-2$, a few results are known.
 In dimension $d=3$, asymptotic formulas have been determined for the approximation of smooth convex bodies by inscribed polytopes with a restricted number of edges under the Hausdorff metric \cite{Boroczky-Fodor-Vigh} and the symmetric difference metric \cite{Boroczky-Gomis-Tick}.
 In general dimensions $d\geq 4$, however, very little is known.
 K. J. B\"or\"oczky \cite{Boroczky-2000} derived lower bounds for the symmetric difference metric and Hausdorff distance of a smooth convex body and an arbitrarily positioned polytope with a restricted number of $k$-faces.
 Besau, Hoehner and Kur \cite{BHK} provided lower bounds for the asymptotic best approximation of the Euclidean ball by inscribed or circumscribed polytopes with a fixed number of $k$-faces under the intrinsic volume difference, under the assumption that the polytopes are simplicial.
+Gruber also posed related problems on typical faces of best-approximating polytopes in asymptotic approximations \cite{GruberIV, Gruber2001}.
+There are some results in this direction when the number of edges is restricted, see, e.g., \cite{BoroczkyTickWintsche2007,Vigh2009} as well as \cite{LRSW}.

 In this paper, we provide answers to these questions and give optimal estimates for the approximation of the Euclidean ball by polytopes with a restricted number of $k$-faces.
 Our methods combine tools from the combinatorial theory of polytopes, polar duality and isoperimetric inequalities.
 Our results extend and generalize the aforementioned results of \cite{BHK}, removing the assumption that the approximating polytopes are simplicial while extending the range of $k$ considered.
 We also provide lower bounds for the symmetric difference metric and surface area deviation of the Euclidean ball and an arbitrarily positioned polytope for $k\in\{\lceil d/2\rceil-1,\ldots,d-1\}$.
 This extends results of Ludwig, Sch\"utt and Werner \cite{LSW} and of Hoehner, Sch\"utt and Werner \cite{HSW}, respectively, from $k=d-1$ to all $k\in\{\lceil d/2\rceil-1,\ldots,d-1\}$.
 In particular, in the special case of the Euclidean ball and for $k\in\{\lceil d/2\rceil-1,\ldots,d-1\}$, our result on the symmetric difference metric improves an estimate of B\"or\"oczky \cite{Boroczky-2000} by a factor of dimension.
 We also provide lower bounds for the Hausdorff approximation of the Euclidean ball by inscribed or circumscribed polytopes with a restricted number of $k$-faces, for any $k\in\{0,1,\ldots,d-1\}$.